 Gaber Ibrahim

-Copper crafting is a prominent tradition that flourished during the visually rich Mameluke period witnessing two traditional techniques: drawing (naksh) and engraving (hafr).
-The skill of inlaying copper or brass with silver or gold (takfeet) is typically shining from that era but continued to develop and grow during the Ottoman period until early 20st century, during these times, every Egyptian household owned a piece of copper art, as symbol of sophistication and elegance.
+Copper crafting thrived during the Mameluke period, showcasing techniques like drawing (naksh) and engraving (hafr).
+The art of inlaying copper or brass with silver or gold (takfeet) began then and blossomed through the Ottoman period into the early 20th century.
+Back then, almost every Egyptian household had a piece of copper art, symbolizing sophistication and elegance.

 Many types of vessels and art objects were produced here in Gamaleya - with the dominant aesthetics being those of Islamic art and intricate geometry and meticulous ornamentation.
 These were often done with simple tools but with great skill and time investment, that of which we are trying to preserve today.